 Prince of Wales Award for Sustainable Forestry

-The Prince of Wales Award for Sustainable Forestry is to recognize the achievements of two outstanding young forest professionals in Australia and New Zealand.
-This award is to encourage engagement in and dedication to, the principles of sustainable forest management including policy, planning and practice, sound science based land stewardship.
-Awardees must be committed to public outreach and knowledge exchange focusing on the wise use and conservation of forests and the ecosystems that they encompass.
+The Prince of Wales Award for Sustainable Forestry is to recognise the achievement of an outstanding young to mid-career forest professional.
+The award is to encourage engagement in and dedication to, the principles of sustainable forest management including policy, planning and practice and sound science-based land stewardship.

-- Eligible recipients must either be a student or recent graduate and up to 30 years of age from a forestry, natural resources or environmental science university or college program, who has made outstanding contributions to their school and program, and to forest professionalism in general, within their community.
+- Eligible recipients must be early to mid-career forest professionals and up to 40 years of age and have made outstanding contributions to forest professionalism in general, within their community.

-- Recipients must be members in good standing of their respective Institutes, thus demonstrating their personal commitment to lifelong continuing education and professional development, and their support of forest professionalism.
+- Recipients must be members in good standing of Forestry Australia, thus demonstrating their personal commitment to lifelong continuing education and professional development, and their support of forest professionalism.

 Consideration is given to the individual’s personal engagement and activity with respect to sustainable forest management as it relates to their current career achievement in, volunteerism, leadership, citizenship, academics, extra-curricular activities, and other personal and professional accomplishments.

-4. Memberships and affiliations: Institute membership, environmental organizations, charities, etc.
+- Memberships and affiliations: Forestry Australia membership, environmental organizations, charities, etc.

-5. Involvement with the Institute: participation in programs, activities and events – i.e. conferences, workshops, science seminars, field tours, socials, section council meetings.
+- Involvement with Forestry Australia: participation in programs, activities and events i.e. conferences, workshops, science seminars, field tours, socials, section council meetings.

 - Any Forestry Australia financial Voting Member may nominate a person for the Award.
 The nomination should be seconded by another financial Voting Member and endorsed by the appropriate Branch or Special Interest Committee Chair.